-Figure A132: Supply and Demand in 2020/2021 PRA
+Figure A129: Supply and Demand in 2021-2022 PRA

-To demonstrate the significance of the flawed vertical demand curve, we estimated the clearing price in MISO that would have prevailed in the 2020/2021 PRA if MISO employed sloped demand curves in the PRA, as shown in Figure A132.
-The blue dashed line in Figure A132 represents the vertical demand curve actually used in the 2020/2021 PRA, and the solid green line indicates the maximum amount of capacity in MISO that was not stranded behind auction constraints.
+To demonstrate the significance of the flawed vertical demand curve, we estimated the clearing price in MISO that would have prevailed in the 2021-2022 PRA if MISO employed sloped demand curves in the PRA, as shown in Figure A129.
+The blue dashed line in Figure A129 represents the vertical demand curve actually used in the 2021-2022 PRA, and the solid green line indicates the maximum amount of capacity in MISO that was not stranded behind auction constraints.
 We constructed the supply curve using all capacity that was offered into the MISO auction either with an associated price or through self-supplied resources from Fixed Resource Adequacy Plans.

-The sloped demand curve we use in this simulation is similar to the curve used by MISO witnesses in the analysis of MISO's "competitive retail solution" in FERC Docket Number ER17-284.
-The top of the curve is at 1.05 x CONE and 98.8% of the planning reserve margin requirement (PRMR).
+The top of the sloped demand curve used in this simulation is at 1.05 x CONE and 98.8 percent of the planning reserve margin requirement (PRMR).
 The sloped demand curve and the vertical demand curve intersect at CONE.
 In other words, the sloped demand curve price is equal to CONE at the PRMR quantity.
 For our simulation, we assumed a linear demand curve where the zero-crossing point (the point where additional capacity is assumed to have no value) determines the slope of the demand curve.
 Any sloped capacity demand curve must be parameterized through analysis and discussion with market participants.
-The capacity demand curve for the New York Control Area (i.e., all of New York) crosses zero at 112% of the minimum capacity requirement.
-The capacity demand curve for the PJM crosses zero at 107.5% of the minimum capacity requirement.
-For our simulation, we used the average of these two values and assumed a zero-crossing point of

-109.75% of the MISO-wide PRMR.
+The capacity demand curve for the New York Control Area (i.e., all of New York) crosses zero at 112 percent of the minimum capacity requirement.
+For our simulation, we used the average of these two values and assumed a zero-crossing point of 109.75 percent of the MISO-wide PRMR.
 Changing this slope will change the precise clearing price we estimate, but not the overall conclusion that assuming a vertical demand curve produces prices that do not reflect the marginal reliability value of capacity resources in MISO.

-Figure A132: Supply and Demand in 2020/2021 PRA
+Figure A129: Supply and Demand in 2021-2022 PRA

-Table A16: Effects of Sloped Demand Curve by Type of Participant
+Table A15: Effects of Sloped Demand Curve by Type of Participant

-Based on the simulation described in the prior section, we estimated how improving the design of the PRA would have affected various types of market participants in the 2020/2021 PRA.
+Based on the simulation described in the prior section, we estimated how improving the design of the PRA would have affected various types of market participants in the 2021-2022 PRA.
 We calculated the simulated settlements for each participant based on their net sales.
 The change in settlement is calculated by changing price and quantity for each participant.
-For the buyer-side settlement, costs increase because of a higher capacity price and an increase in their capacity requirement of approximately five percent because of the market clearing at a surplus level of approximately five percent.
+For the buyerside settlement, costs increase because of a higher capacity price and an increase in their capacity requirement of approximately five percent because of the market clearing at a surplus level of approximately five percent.
 For the seller-side settlement, revenues increase because of higher sales prices and, for those with economic excess, higher sales volume.
 Economic excess is the uncleared volumes under the vertical demand curve that are economic relative to other uncleared offers to meet the additional demand under the sloped demand curve.
-We then aggregated the participant-level results into three categories: competitive suppliers, competitive retail LSEs, and vertically-integrated utilities.
+We then aggregated the participant-level results into four categories: competitive suppliers (merchant generators), competitive retail LSEs, municipal and cooperative entities, and vertically-integrated utilities.

 These effects are important because the economic price signals from the wholesale market guide key decisions by unregulated participants in MISO, including competitive suppliers and competitive retail LSEs.
-These effects are shown in Table A16 below.
+These effects are shown in Table A15 below.
 For each type of participant, the values are aggregated for participants whose net revenues would increase and for those whose net revenues would decrease (or costs that would increase).